socrata/datasync/resources/control-config.md

 - [Complete control file settings](#complete-control-file-settings)

 <div class="well">
-<strong>NOTICE:</strong> This guide in only applicable when using the replace method via FTP or HTTP.
+<strong>NOTICE:</strong> This guide in only applicable when using the FTP or HTTP methods (i.e. it is not applicable when using Soda2).
 </div>

 ### Basic control file setup
-The control file is a JSON-formatted file that is used to configure a Standard DataSync job that uses the 'replace via FTP' or 'replace via HTTP' method.
-Control files are specific to the dataset you are updating.
+The control file is a JSON-formatted file that is used to configure a Standard DataSync job that uses the FTP or HTTP means of transfering data.Control files are specific to the dataset you are updating.

 An example of a typical control file:
 ```json